backstage/backstage/docs/frontend-system/utility-apis/04-configuring.md

 It's important to note that the `extensions` are a list (mind the initial `-`), and that the `api:plugin.example.work` entry is an object such that the `config` key needs to be indented below it.
 If you do not get those two pieces right, the application may not start up correctly.

-The config schema of the extension will tell you what configuration parameters it supports.
-Here we override the `goSlow` configuration value, which replaces the default.
+The extension config schema will tell you what parameters it supports.
+Here we override the `goSlow` extension config value, which replaces the default.

 ## Attaching extensions to inputs